woocommerce/google-listings-and-ads/readme.txt

 == Changelog ==

+= 2.5.0 - 2023-07-18 =
+* Tweak - Add Tip with information with Campaign assets are imported.
+* Tweak - Provide more detailed error reasons when unable to complete site verification for the Google Merchant Center account being connected in the onboarding flow.

 = 2.4.11 - 2023-07-11 =
 * Add - Client name and plugin version to requests.
 * Dev - Enable unit testing for PHP 8.1.